kondratyev-nv/training/README.md

 ### Get number of combination to obtain specified sum - [Java](java/src/main/java/ru/nk/training/Recursion/SumCombinationsFinder.java)

-Davis has s staircases in his house and he likes to climb each staircase 1, 2, or 3 steps at a time.
+Davis has s staircases in his house, and he likes to climb each staircase 1, 2, or 3 steps at a time.
 Being a very precocious child, he wonders how many ways there are to reach the top of the staircase.
 Given the respective heights for each of the s staircases in his house, find and print the number of ways he can climb each staircase on a new line.

 ### Height of a tree - [Java](java/src/main/java/ru/nk/training/Trees/HeightFinder.java)